xzy0223/litellm-ecs-deployment/README.md

    ```bash
    ./build.sh
    ```
-   This builds your Docker image on linux/amd64, pushes to ECR and triggers ECS deployment.
+   This builds your Docker image on linux/amd64, pushes to ECR and triggers ECS deployment. you can use this command to force an update to ECS service

 ## 🔍 Monitoring

 create a new directory in AWS Cloudwatch and add it to [taskdefinition.tf](taskdefinition.tf)

 example: "awslogs-group": "/ecs/litellm",

 view logs in cloudwatch